Nahida-Sayyed/final/README.md

 Instead of real SMS, log the SMS content in backend and show it in frontend (like “📩 SMS Sent: Your booking is confirmed”).

-Judges see the flow working, you don’t pay anything.
+Judges see the flow working, you don’t pay numberthing.

 Later, swap this mock function with MSG91/Textlocal API.